baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 In the previous example, `sourceKey` points to the name of the key in the Secret resource, which is `certificate`.
-And `my_certificate` is the name of the binding key that is going to be injected.
+And `my_certificate` is the name of the binding key that is going to be projected.

 ## Exposing an entry from a Secret into the binding Secret

 1. Using the `path` attribute, update `X-Descriptors` for `service.binding` and `sourceKey` by providing the following information:

-- name of the binding key that is to be injected
+- name of the binding key that is to be projected
 - name of the key in the Secret service resource

 ### Example: Configuration with a urn:alm:descriptor:io.kubernetes:Secret entry